JLyne/blap-donation-plugin/README.md

 * Ingame donation total displays.
 Shown above objectives and next to resupplies by default, but can be added to any entity with custom positioning, rotation and size
 * Supports amounts from $1 to $9999999
+* Donations above $25, $50, $100 and which cross $x000, have their own effects and spawned props
 * Blap medals replacing EOTL ducks
 * Blap reskinned control points